shresthh/julep-research-assistant/README.md

 # Julep Research Assistant

-A FastAPI-based web service that uses Julep AI to provide research assistance on various topics.
+A FastAPI-based web service **AGENT** that uses Julep AI to provide research assistance on various topics.

 ## Features